The lymphatic system is a major part of your body’s immune system. It includes your lymph nodes, bone marrow, spleen, and thymus.

 - polymerase chain reaction (PCR), which identifies specific DNA alterations

 The process of diagnosing lymphoma is typically different for each person.
-The exact tests you need depend on the type of lymphoma you’re being tested for.
+The tests you’ll need depend on the type of lymphoma the doctor is testing you for.

-In general, the main way to diagnose both non-Hodgkin’s lymphoma and Hodgkin’s lymphoma involves a lymph node biopsy.
+The main way to diagnose both non-Hodgkin’s and Hodgkin’s lymphoma involves a lymph node biopsy.
 This includes diffuse large B-cell lymphoma, the most common form of non-Hodgkin’s lymphoma.

 Some subtypes of lymphoma require specialized tests: